stephengold/MonkeyWrench/README.md

 + `cd ../CompareLoaders`

-Application opens a window and displays status using 6 lines of text in the upper left corner of the window.
+Application opens a window and displays status using 6 lines of text in its upper left corner.

 <img height="400" src="https://i.imgur.com/bIJ6g78.png"
   alt="Rectangular window with a light blue background